chansey97/SICP-Sage/Configure/Configure.md

 # Conversation starters

-Find the solution for Exercise 1.1 in SICP.

 Explain the concept of 'stream' in SICP.

 What's in Exercise 2.56 of SICP?

-How does Exercise 3.79 solve the ODE?
+Find the solution for Exercise 3.79 in SICP.

+How many exercises are there in SICP?

 # Knowledge